-The District is currently in negotiations with Columbia 9-1-1 Dispatchers Association (the Association) for the contract beginning July 2023.
-The annual 2022 U.S. Cities average CPI-W was 8.2 percent.
+The District concluded negotiations with Columbia 9-1-1 Dispatchers Association (the Association) on a three-year contract beginning July 2023.
+The annual 2023 U.S. Cities average CPI-W was 3.8 percent.
 Anticipated wage increases, as a result of bargaining, have been considered in the development of this budget.
 It is the Board's practice to consider administrative staff compensation adjustments in conjunction with collective bargaining impacts following contract settlement.
 This budget has been prepared with that historical practice.

 This budget accounts for anticipated merit-based step increases for employees who are not at the top of their wage scale, certifications projected to be finished and longevity milestones that will be reached.
-Currently only thirty percent of the District's employees are at the top of their wage scales.
+Currently only thirty-nine percent of the District's employees are at the top of their wage scales.

-The District's health insurance administrator, City County Insurance Services (CCIS) announced its "not-to-exceed" rate adjustments beginning January 2024 at their annual conference in February 2023.
-The maximum "not-to-exceed" rate for Kaiser medical insurance, which most employees and dependents are enrolled in, is 16.7 percent.
-There is a 5.0 percent increase projected for our Regence BlueCross BlueShield medical plan and the vision premium portion is projecting a 9.0 percent increase.
-Regence's Delta Dental plan, for the second year in a row, is projecting no increase and Kaiser Dental plan has projected a 1.0 percent increase for the next renewal period.
+The District's health insurance administrator, City County Insurance Services (CCIS) announced its "not-to-exceed" rate adjustments beginning January 2025 at their annual conference in February 2024.
+The maximum "not-to-exceed" rate for Kaiser medical/vision insurance, which about half of employees and dependents are enrolled in, is 10.0 percent.
+There is a 5.0 percent increase projected for our Regence BlueCross BlueShield medical plan and the vision premium portion is projecting a 6.0 percent increase.
+Regence's Delta Dental plan is projecting a 5.0 percent increase and Kaiser Dental plan has projected no increase for the next renewal period.
 The CCIS Board of Trustees will adopt the final rate changes in late April.